premAI-io/state-of-open-source-ai/vector-stores.md

 ### Let's take the sentence from the image above as an example: "I want to adopt a puppy".

 1. Each word in the sentence is mapped to its corresponding vector representation using the pre-trained word embeddings.
-For example, "adopt" may map to a 300-dimensional vector, "puppy" to another 300-dim vector, and so on.
+For example, the word "adopt" may map to a 300-dimensional vector, "puppy" to another 300-dim vector, and so on.

 2. The sequence of word vectors is then passed through the neural network architecture of the language model.

-3. As the word vectors pass through the model, they interact with each other and get transformed mathematically through matrix multiplications.
+3. As the word vectors pass through the model, they interact with each other and get transformed by mathematical functions.
 This allows the model to interpret the meaning of the full sequence.

 4. The output of the model is a new vector that represents the embedding for the full input sentence.
 This sentence embedding encodes the semantic meaning of the entire sequence of words.